 - Image: Open the Insert tab > Image (3).
 Next, pick up one image from your folder.

 - Audio: Access the Insert tab > Audio (4).
 Then, select audio from your computer/ built-in list, or create your own new one.

 As shown in the rule of the game, if players submit a wrong answer, they will have to start playing again.
 So, we’ll add the Restart Presentation action to the Continue button of the Incorrect Feedback Layer.

-After completing the game, you can preview to see how it works.
+After completing the interactive game, you can preview it to see how it works.
 Just open the Export tab > HTML5 Preview.